 How you drive your car affects its fuel consumption and the amount of greenhouse gas emissions it produces.
 Abrupt acceleration and braking can use up to 30 per cent more fuel.
 Changing gears sooner, at a lower revolutions per minute, can also reduce your fuel consumption by up to 15 per cent.

 Regardless of the type of car you own, driving it more efficiently will not only help improve fuel economy, but will reduce wear and tear and save you money.

 Sustainable Living Tasmania has developed a short Eco Driving video explaining how to make your car journey safer and cheaper, whilst also reducing your greenhouse gas emissions.

 Fuel economy and running costs vary significantly between different vehicles.
 Choose the smallest, most fuel-efficient vehicle that meets your everyday needs.
 It is cheaper to rent a bigger car for those few occasions when you need it, than to run it all year.
 Hybrid cars and electric vehicles are also becoming cheaper and more readily available.
-You can read more about electric cars, including how they work and what it’s like to own one, on the electric highway website.
+You can read more about electric cars, including how they work and what it’s like to own one, on the Australian Electric Vehicle Association website.

 You can find the greenhouse rating (based on the level of carbon dioxide emissions) of vehicles sold in Australia at the Green Vehicle Guide.

 Car-pooling with colleagues or neighbours saves fuel and money, and reduces greenhouse gas emissions.
 More people travelling together in one car will reduce the number of vehicles on the road which may ease congestion and result in more efficient commuting.
 It’s also a good chance to catch up on the latest news!